-With the increasing cost of electricity in Ireland and the negative impact fossil fuels are having on the climate, homeowners across Ireland are installing solar panels in their droves.
+With the cost of electricity in Ireland and the negative impact fossil fuels are having on the climate, homeowners across Ireland are installing solar panels in their droves.

 While the initial costs might seem expensive, the many advantages of having solar panels ensure that they are worth it.